INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2025.md

 There are hundreds agreements or conventions co-financed by the autonomous administrations and national organizations.
 These agreements usually are collaborationand institutional between national, regional anl local organizations.
 Many of these agreements are reflected in the [National Cartographic System (SCN)](https://www.scne.es/).
 Another good example is agreements between environmental organisations and departments of [Ministry of Agriculture, Fisheries and Food (MAPA)](https://www.mapa.gob.es/es/cartografia-y-sig/ide/) and [Ministry for the Ecological Transition and the Demographic Challenge (MITECO)](https://www.miteco.gob.es/es/cartografia-y-sig/ide.html).
 We highlight the following agreements:

+- Collaboration agreement between the Community of Madrid and the [Association of Registrars of Spain](https://sede.registradores.org/contenido/buyingahouse/) for the integration of graphic database services.
+The Association of Registrars of Spain is a public law Corporation under the Ministry of Justice and it is composed by a thousand registrars in charge of Property, Business and Movable Property Registers.
+The Registry is an instrument that facilitates the exchange of rights, gives certainty and security to the transfer of goods (whether movable or immovable) and facilitates the free movement of goods and services between Member States.
 - Agreement between [FEGA](https://www.fega.gob.es/en), [IGN](https://www.ign.es/web/ign/portal) and [CNIG](https://www.ign.es/web/ign/portal/qsm-cnig) for the exchange of geographic information within the framework of the National Plan for Territory Observation: _[PNOA](https://pnoa.ign.es/)-IMAGEN_ and _National Remote Sensing Plan_.
 Document [here](https://www.boe.es/diario_boe/txt.php?id=BOE-A-2023-15722).
 - Protocol between [FEGA](https://www.fega.gob.es/en), [IGN](https://www.ign.es/web/ign/portal) and [CNIG](https://www.ign.es/web/ign/portal/qsm-cnig) for the exchange of [OI](https://inspire.ec.europa.eu/theme/oi), [LC](https://inspire.ec.europa.eu/theme/lc), [LU](https://inspire.ec.europa.eu/theme/lu) and LiDAR.
 Information [here.](https://sede.administracionespublicas.gob.es/valida) CSV: GEISER-786a-f6e2-f3d6-4034-87fa-bb07-d502-a9ef
 - Agreement between [D.G. of Cadastre](https://www.catastro.meh.es/) and [FEGA](https://www.fega.gob.es/en) for the exchange of information related to agricultural parcels.
 Document [here.](https://www.boe.es/boe/dias/2022/11/12/pdfs/BOE-A-2022-18587.pdf)